dssup/bump-version/README.en.md

 *bump-version* scans commits since the last release and determines the required version bump based on Conventional Commit types:

-- If there is at least one commit with `BREAKING CHANGE` or an exclamation mark after the commit type — bump MAJOR.
+- If there is at least one commit with `BREAKING CHANGE` or an exclamation mark after the commit kind — bump MAJOR.
 - Else if there are `feat` commits — bump MINOR.
 - Else if there are `fix` commits — bump PATCH.
 - If there are no relevant commits — the version does not change (the utility will warn and exit successfully without making changes).